About me

 Internship

-During the 6 week Developmental Psychology internship at The University of Nottingham I actively helped to plan and run the university's Summer Scientist Week (SSW).
-SSW is a fun few days for children, which also serves as a pool of participants for the Developmental Psychology researchers working in and around Nottingham.
-My role involved event organisation, setting up the data base, testing the children's vocabulary ability using BPVS (including autistic children), calibrating the test scores, and inputting and analyzing the data in Excel.
+During the 6 week Developmental Psychology internship at the University of Nottingham I actively helped to plan and run the university's Summer Scientist Week (SSW).
+SSW is a fun filled week for children, which also serves as a pool of participants for the developmental psychology researchers working in and around Nottingham.
+My role involved event organisation, setting up the data base, testing the children's vocabulary ability using BPVS (including autistic children), calibrating the test scores, as well as analyzing the data.

 Lavelle-Hill, R. & Mazumder, A. (2022).
 AI for Detecting Sexual Exploitation Online in the UK: A Review of Indicators and Ethics.
-In press.
+In press (accepted).

 Lavelle-Hill, R., Smith, G., Mazumder, A., Landman, T., Goulding, J. (2021) Machine learning methods for “wicked” problems: exploring the complex drivers of modern slavery.
 Nature Humanities and Social Science Communications 8, 274.